Plastic & Reconstruction Surgery (SUR 825)

 Course Director: R. Michael Johnson, M.D.

-The student will act as an intern, involved in the preoperative evaluation, intraoperative care and postoperative follow-up of patiens on the plastic surgery panel.
+The student will act as an extern, involved in the preoperative evaluation, intraoperative care and postoperative follow-up of patients on the plastic surgery panel.
 The student may be asked to participate in emergency evaluation and care of patients.
-Attendance at weekly plastic surgery education conference is required.
+Attendance at weekly burn conference and clinic is suggested.

 Time & Location

-August-May for two to four weeks at Miami Valley Hospital, Kettering Medical Center and Good Samaritan Hospital.
+August-May for two to four weeks at Miami Valley Hospital, Kettering Medical Center and Good Samaritan Hospital (Dayton) and Ohio Valley Medical Group (Springfield).
 Lead time to Drop/Add elective is one month.

 Completion of Year III.
 The course is only open to Boonshoft School of Medicine Students.

-The student will learn from direct interaction and discussion of relevant cases with the attending physician.
+The student will learn from direct supervised patient care and discussion of relevant cases with the attending physicians.
 Research participation is encouraged.
+Participation in plastic surgery educational conference is suggested

 Evaluation is based on the student's initiative, overall clinical performance and demonstrated knowledge.
-Grade: Honors/Pass/Fail.
+Grade: Pass/Fail.

 Fourth Year Elective